 Postgraduate training in geological and environmental research into oil and gas activities has received funding for a new country-wide Centre for Doctoral Training (CDT), funded by the Natural Environment Research Council (NERC) and led by Heriot-Watt University.
 The CDT includes 19 UK institutes including Ocean and Earth Science Southampton and the National Oceanography Centre, Southampton who will focus on creating a highly skilled workforce with expertise that can be used across the wider energy and environmental sectors, as well as filling skills gaps in the oil and gas sector.
-Examples of our current research at Ocean and Earth Science can be found here.

 This workforce of the future will help equip the industry with the skills needed to reduce the environmental impact of oil and gas exploration and extraction.

 First Year Oil and Gas CDT Cohort at Col Du Galibier (2645m).
 Part of the Exploration in Challenging Environments Field Trip, France August 2015